 The Shottons faced all the anxiety, turmoil, disruption and despair that families of children with mental health problems live, day in and day out.
 Their son, now adult with a family of his own, was misdiagnosed at age 12 with a mental health disorder and was inappropriately medicated for nearly a year.
 Cindy has compassion born of personal understanding for any child and their family dealing with mental health challenges.

-In her spare time Cindy spends as much time as possible with her family and especially with five little grandchildren who light up her life with love!
+In her spare time Cindy spends as much time as possible with her family and especially with six little grandchildren who light up her life with love!

 Family Support Coordinator and Family Support Specialist – Region III and Region IV